SPARQL-Anything/sparql.anything/FUNCTIONS_AND_MAGIC_PROPERTIES.md

 SPARQL Anything provides a number of magical functions and properties to facilitate the users in querying the sources and constructing knowledge graphs.

+> [!NOTE]
-**NOTE**: SPARQL Anything is built on Apache Jena, see a list of supported functions on the [Apache Jena documentation](https://jena.apache.org/documentation/query/library-function.html).
+> SPARQL Anything is built on Apache Jena, see a list of supported functions on the [Apache Jena documentation](https://jena.apache.org/documentation/query/library-function.html).

 | Name                                                                                 | Function/Magic Property | Input                                  | Output                        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |